waldrain/waldrain.github.io/moniwonig.md

 ### <a name="shop"></a>shop

+- noppenfolie
+- 10 electric switches to put on wire
 - insulate cornelius bottom shelf 60 cm h * (100 + 70) cm styrodur + dampfsperre
 &ndash; no, better still: do it from outside instead; more material, but including the stone into the heated apartment mass
 - wasserwerk + osmosefilter stuff